Today’s Wonder of the Day was inspired by Paula. Paula Wonders, “why does a piano have 88 keys” Thanks for WONDERing with us, Paula!

-Unlike guitars, which have six strings, or most woodwind instruments, which have a limited number of keys, pianos have a whopping 88 keys.
+Unlike xylophones, which have up to 40 keys, or most woodwind instruments, which have a limited number of keys, pianos have a whopping 88 keys.
 Each key represents a different note, giving the piano a wide range of sounds.

 The piano got its start as a modification of the harpsichord, which had 60 keys.
 The first pianos, therefore, usually had 60 keys.
 60 keys represented five octaves, since there are 12 notes in an octave.